-What was the Error Indication?
+What was the error indication?

-In defining the problem, you must know what went wrong and sometimes resolving the problem also requires that you also know what went right.
+To define the problem, you must know what went wrong.
+Sometimes the resolution of the problem also requires that you know what went right.

 Error messages are usually the vehicle for telling you something went wrong.
-So the first thing to do is look for an error message.
+So the first thing to do is to look for an error message.
 If you don't see an error message in an interface, but still suspect a problem, check the reports and logs.
-NetBackup provides extensive reporting and logging facilities and these can provide an error message that points you directly to a solution.
+NetBackup provides extensive reporting and logging facilities.
+These can provide an error message that points you directly to a solution.

-The logs also show you what went right and what NetBackup was doing when the problem occurred.
-For example, a restore can be waiting for media to be mounted and the required media is currently in use for another backup.
+The logs also show you what went right and the NetBackup operation that was ongoing when the problem occurred.
+For example, a restore operation needs media to be mounted, but the required media is currently in use for another backup.

-The "Using Logs and Reports" chapter describes the log information that NetBackup provides.
-The "NetBackup Status Codes and Messages" and "Media Manager Status Codes and Messages" chapters provide interpretations of NetBackup (and Media Manager) status codes and messages.
+The "Using logs and reports" chapter describes the log information that NetBackup provides.
+The following chapters provide interpretations of NetBackup (and Media Manager) status codes and messages: "NetBackup status codes and messages" and "Media and device management status codes and messages."